Connect with others who understand.

 Before heading out on your adventure, consult a PAH specialist.
 If you’re planning to travel by plane or head to a high-altitude location, your healthcare provider may recommend an oxygen stress test (also called a hypoxic challenge test or hypoxia altitude simulation test) first to see how your body responds to lower oxygen levels.

-“I’m getting ready for my first airplane trip since I was diagnosed with PAH,” shared a myPHteam member.
+“I’m getting ready for my first airplane trip since I was diagnosed with PAH,” a myPHteam member said.
 “I did an altitude test and found that I will need oxygen for the plane.”

 If you have the travel bug, a little extra planning may be all you need to keep exploring.
-But it’s also OK to decide that the extra effort isn’t worth it.
+It’s also OK to decide that the extra effort isn’t worth it.
 Everyone’s comfort level is different.

 “I stopped flying after my diagnosis, but that was my personal choice,” a myPHteam member said.
 “I’m opting for comfort and security.
 Many people with PAH still travel happily, even with oxygen therapy.”